 - Eye protection - impact from a bee, grit or even a fly at speed is extremely unpleasant, sunglasses may do if not made of glass and not too shaded.

 - Clothing: choose suitable clothes and footwear for the weather forecast and time of year.
 You will be exercising so lightweight layered clothing is best.
 Shorts are best even in rain, as they allow free movement of your legs.
 Jeans are useless if it rains but tracksuit bottoms need to be not too baggy or they may snag in the chain and cause an accident.
-You'll need trainers or similar with grippy soles for standard pedals.
+You'll need flat soled trainers for standard pedals.

-- Bag you will need a small day-sack (or panniers on your own bike) to carry essential clothing, water and an emergency snack.
+- Bag you will need a small day-sack to carry essential additional warm clothing, water and an emergency snacks.

 Food & drink